Scthe/ai-iris-avatar/INSTALL_AND_USAGE.md

 ### Start the Unity client

 Import Unity project from `unity-project`.
-Open the 'OutdoorsScene' (found in Project window under Assets).
-You should see the 3D model in the viewport and all objects in the Hierarchy window.
-Click Unity's run button and ask the question.
-Remeber that first question after the server restart takes longer (it loads the AI models into VRAM).
+Open the `OutdoorsScene` (found in `Project` window under `Assets`).
+You should see the 3D model in the viewport and all objects in the `Hierarchy` window (just like on image above).
+Click Unity's run button.
+The Unity client should automatically connect to the Python server.
+At this point, go ahead and ask the character your question.
+Remember that the first question after the server restart takes longer (it loads the AI models into VRAM).

 Read ["Oculus Lipsync for Unity Development"](https://developer.oculus.com/documentation/unity/audio-ovrlipsync-unity/) beforehand (requires Windows/macOS).
 Their documentation also contains the "Download and Import" section in case of any problems.
 Make sure to accept their licensing.